 What do I need to know about ICD-10?

 On Oct.
-1, 2014, the health care industry will begin using a revised and expanded version of the current set of codes used by physicians and other health care providers to classify and code diagnoses, symptoms and procedures.
+1, 2015, the health care industry began using a revised and expanded version of the current set of codes used by physicians and other health care providers to classify and code diagnoses, symptoms and procedures.
 The ICD-10 revision includes more than 69,000 diagnostic codes, compared to the current set of 13,600.

-ICD-10 codes allow for greater specificity and exactness in describing a patient’s diagnosis and in classifying inpatient procedures.
-ICD-10 will accommodate newly developed diagnoses and procedures, innovations in technology and treatment, performance-based payment systems and provisions to enable more accurate billing.
+ICD-10 codes allow for greater specificity in describing a patient’s diagnosis and in classifying inpatient procedures.
+ICD-10 accommodates newly developed diagnoses and procedures, innovations in technology and treatment, performance-based payment systems, and provisions to enable more accurate billing.
 The new codes will also make the billing process more streamlined and efficient, allowing for enhanced fraud detection.

 Are my Availity transactions affected by the ICD-10 mandate?

 Yes.
-The mandate applies to the following HIPAA transactions processed by Availity’s Web Portal:
+The mandate applies to the following HIPAA transactions processed by Availity’s Web Portal and RCM solutions: